LIVVkit/Atlas/README.rst

     }

-is used to describe which project the submission is for, where the keys are the (case sensitive) name of the project.
-Atlas will use this name to find an associated project JSON config file which describes the variables that should be present, the expected metadata for each variable, and the plot style for each variable.
+is used to describe which project the submission is for, where the keys are the (case sensitive) name of the project and used to find an associated project config file in the `projects/` subdirectory (`ls projects/` will give you a list of supported projects).
+The project config file describes the variables that should be present, the expected metadata for each variable, and the plot style for each variable.

 Multiple projects can be analyzed by having multiple project keys in this dictionary.
 For example:

 .. code-block:: json